Socimi Type 821: Description

-The SOCIMI Type 821-SMG is overall lighter and more compact than the Israeli UZI, weighing 2,450 grams unloaded vs. 3,500 grams of the UZI unloaded; and has an overall length of 400 millimetres with stock folded (vs. 470 millimetres) and 600 millimetres with stock unfolded (same as the UZI).
+The SOCIMI Type 821-SMG is overall lighter and more compact than the Uzi, weighing 2,450 grams unloaded vs. 3,500 grams of the Uzi unloaded; and has an overall length of 400 millimetres with stock folded (vs. 470 millimetres) and 600 millimetres with stock unfolded (same as the Uzi).
 The overall length reduction was achieved by shortening the barrel, using a 200 millimetres length vs. the original 260 millimetres.
-This has helped to achieve a slower rate of fire of 550 rounds per minute vs. the original 600 rpm of the UZI.
+This has helped to achieve a slower rate of fire of 550 rounds per minute vs. the original 600 rpm of the Uzi.
 Controllability in full-automatic fire results dramatically enhanced.
 Optimum results are obtained within a range of 150–200 metres, the telescopic bolt balances the weapon such that it can be fired one-handed with complete control.

+While the Type 821 can use its own 32-round magazines, it can use magazines from the Uzi.

 Users

 The SOCIMI Type 821-SMG was acquired in small quantities by the Italian Ministry of Interior and distributed to the NOCS team of the Italian Police, and possibly to other unknown Italian units or organizations.
 The SOCIMI Type 821-SMG never went to become the standard sub-machinegun of any Italian force, as SOCIMI went bankrupt in 1992 and the production of their assault weapons system (including the Type 821-SMG) was halted to be never reprised again.
 Franchi, owned by SOCIMI until the bankruptcy and undoubtedly the entity behind the development of the SOCIMI weapons system, offered shortly the Type 821-SMG as the "Franchi LF-821" with no success; it was ultimately acquired by the Beretta Holding and as such stopped development and production of all strictly military-oriented firearms.

 The SOCIMI Type 821-SMG samples acquired by Italian forces are now kept in stock.
 Other samples of this and other SOCIMI firearms are kept in warehouses by Italian firms such as Luigi Franchi S.p.A. and Fiocchi Munizioni.
 Rumors of foreign sales can find no confirm whatsoever; before bankruptcy, SOCIMI had reached export agreements with a United States company called MTS Corporation, located in Philadelphia, Pennsylvania.